content-made-simple/cms0/README.md

   - for content

 **NOTE:** This is case where **Defer** has won over **Safe**.
 As it stands, we only have our own videos as content so we can risk losing everything without any serious consequences.
 The videos are also posted on YouTube.

-### Design

-- Data oriented.

-### Coding

-- Functional programming.
-  - Functional core, imperative shell.

-### Quality control

-- Pair programming
-- REPL testing in production

-### Deployment

-- REPL evaluation in production

-## Content

-- We will serve what we are given
-  - We will not optimize content.
-Any optimisations are the user's responsibility.
-  - The system does not yet support for a variety of formats / sources.
-    - This could be added so that posters can have content that is relevant for a variety of devices.

-## User data

-TBD

 # Authors